-In this Act, unless the context indicates otherwise- "accident" means an external, violent, accidental and visible event; "ancillary own funds" consist of items, other than basic own funds, that may be called up by the insurer or controlling company, as the case may be, to absorb 5 losses, excluding items that have been called up or paid; "associate" has the meaning set out in the International Financial Reporting Standards issued by the International Accounting Standards Board or a successor body; 10 "Auditing Profession Act" means the Auditing Profession Act, 2005 (Act No. 26 of 2005); "auditor" means an auditor registered in terms of the Auditing Profession Act; "basic own funds" consist of- 15 (a) the excess of assets over liabilities (including technical provisions that constitute the liability of the insurer arising from insurance obligations, calculated in the prescribed manner) valued in accordance with prescribed requirements, adjusted in accordance with prescribed requirements; and (b) subordinated liabilities; 20 "board of directors" means- 20 (a) the board of directors of a company registered under the Companies Act;(b) the board of directors of a co-operative registered under the Co-operatives Act; or 25 (c) the governing body of a person other than a company or co-operative; "branch of a foreign reinsurer" means an operating entity of a foreign reinsurer that is not a legal entity separate from the foreign reinsurer; 25 "captive insurer" means an insurer that only insures first party risks; "cell captive insurer" means an insurer that only conducts insurance business 20 through cell structures; "cell structure" means an arrangement under which a person (cell owner)- 30 (a) holds an equity participation in a specific class or type of shares of an insurer, which equity participation is administered and accounted for separately from other classes or types of shares; (b) is entitled to a share of the profits and liable for a share of the losses as a result 35 of the equity participation referred to in paragraph (a), linked to profits or losses generated by the insurance business referred to in paragraph (c); and places or insures insurance business with the insurer referred to in paragraph (a), which business is contractually ring-fenced from the other insurance business of that insurer for as long as the insurer is not in winding-up; "commercial lines" means non-life insurance business other than in respect of 40 personal lines; "Companies Act" means the Companies Act, 2008 (Act No. 71 of 2008); "control" in respect of the definition of controlling company, and sections 10, 17 and 22(2), has the meaning defined in section 2 of the Companies Act; "control function" means each of the following: 45 (a) The risk management function; (b) the compliance function; (c) the internal audit function; 50 (d) the actuarial function; "controlling company" means the holding company of, or another juristic person 30 that controls, an insurance group, which is located in the Republic, licensed under Chapter 4; "Co-operatives Act" means the Co-operatives Act, 2005 (Act No. 14 of 2005); "death event" means the event of the life of a person or an unborn having ended; 55 "director" means a member of a board of directors and any alternate of such a member; "disability event" means the event of a person becoming so physically or mentally impaired, whether totally or partially, or temporarily or permanently, that the person is unable to- 60
+- 1. (1) In this Act, unless the context indicates otherwise- - "accident" means an external, violent, unexpected accidental and visible event; - "ancillary own funds" consist of items, other than basic own funds, that may be called up by the insurer or controlling company, as the case may be, to absorb losses, excluding items that have been called up or paid; - "associate" has the meaning set out in the International Financial Reporting Standards issued by the International Accounting Standards Board or a successor body; - "Auditing Profession Act" means the Auditing Profession Act, 2005 (Act No. 26 of 2005); - "auditor" means an auditor registered in terms of the Auditing Profession Act; - "basic own funds" consist of- - (a) the excess of assets over liabilities (including technical provisions that constitute the liability of the insurer arising from insurance obligations, calculated in the prescribed manner) valued in accordance with prescribed requirements, adjusted in accordance with prescribed requirements; and - (b) subordinated liabilities;

+"board of directors" means-

+- (a) the board of directors of a company registered under the Companies Act; - (b) the board of directors of a co-operative registered under the Co-operatives Act; or - (c) the governing body of a person other than a company or co-operative; - "branch of a foreign reinsurer" means an operating entity of a foreign reinsurer that is not a legal entity separate from the foreign reinsurer; - "captive insurer" means an insurer that only insures first party risks; - "cell captive insurer" means an insurer that only conducts insurance business through cell structures; - "cell structure" means an arrangement under which a person (cell owner)- - (a) holds an equity participation in a specific class or type of shares of an insurer, which equity participation is administered and accounted for separately from other classes or types of shares; - (b) is entitled to a share of the profits and liable for a share of the losses as a result of the equity participation referred to in paragraph (a), linked to profits or losses generated by the insurance business referred to in paragraph (c); and - (c) places or insures insurance business with the insurer referred to in paragraph (a), which business is contractually ring-fenced from the other insurance business of that insurer for as long as the insurer is not in winding-up; - "commercial lines" means non-life insurance business other than in respect of personal lines; - "Companies Act" means the Companies Act, 2008 (Act No. 71 of 2008); - "control" in respect of the definition of controlling company, and sections 10, 17 and 22(2), has the meaning defined in section 2 of the Companies Act; - "control function" has the meanings defined in the Financial Sector Regulation Act each of the following: